stress-free-healthcare

 May 5, 2021

 When you look at most of your peers in the hospital, how many doctors would you say are living a stress-free day?
 Would the number be around 10% or a little higher?
-Maybe, 20% or 40%?
+Maybe 20% or 40%?
 How confident are you about this conclusion?

 Now, for a second, imagine a professional who has to deal with the following:

-1. Long Hours at Work: This professional easily puts in 60 to 100 hours per week, and usually more.
+1. Long Hours at Work: This professional easily puts in 60 to 100 hours per week, usually more.

 How to Define Stress?